-The managing partner of a 12-provider multi-specialty group described the problem this way: "I spend half my time on operations and I am not good at it.
-But we cannot afford a $250,000 COO salary plus benefits."
+The managing partner of a 12-provider multi-specialty group described the problem this way: "I spend half my time on operations and I'm not good at it.
+But we can't afford a $250,000 COO salary plus benefits."

 This is the reality for most independent medical and dental groups.
-They have grown past the point where the physician-owner can manage operations as a side job, but they have not grown to the point where a full-time chief operating officer makes financial sense.
+They've grown past the point where the physician-owner can manage operations as a side job, but they haven't grown to the point where a full-time chief operating officer makes financial sense.
 The result is a leadership gap that shows up as stalled initiatives, unresolved operational problems, and physician burnout from wearing too many hats.

 A fractional COO fills this gap.
 The concept is straightforward: an experienced operational leader works with your practice on a part-time, retained basis.
 They bring the same skills and perspective as a full-time COO but at 20-40% of the cost.

 A fractional COO typically engages with a practice for 2-4 days per month.
-The work is not theoretical.
-It is hands-on, embedded, and accountable to specific outcomes.
+The work isn't theoretical.
+It's hands-on, embedded, and accountable to specific outcomes.

 Month 1-2: Assessment and Prioritization.
 The fractional COO spends time understanding the practice's operations, finances, culture, and strategic goals.
 They interview key stakeholders, review financial statements, audit workflows, and identify the highest-impact opportunities.
 The output is a prioritized operational roadmap with clear milestones.